On uniform closeness of local times of Markov chains and i.i.d. sequences: Controlling the ``dependent part'' of the soft local time

-In this section, we will use a concentration inequality from~\cite{Adam08}, to estimate the tail of the numerator of the last expression above.
-Recalling the notation of Section \ref{Sim_MC}, if we define for~$x\in\Sigma$
+Recall the definition of~$\Psi$ from~\eqref{fct_psi}.
+In this section, we will use a concentration inequality from~\cite{Adam08}, to estimate the tail of some useful random variable related to the numerator of $\sup_{x\in \Sigma}|\Psi(x)-1|$.
+Recalling the notation of Section \ref{Sim_MC}, we define, for~$x\in\Sigma$, \begin{linenomath}